A luxury journey from the Emerald Isle to the Scottish Highlands and the English capital

 Tower of London Tower of London

 One of the city's most famous landmarks, the Tower of London was built by William the Conqueror in 1078, it saw several phases of expansion, mainly under Kings Richard the Lionheart, Henry III, and Edward I in the 12th and 13th centuries.
 Although not its primary purpose, the Tower is perhaps best known as a prison, a function it performed from 1100 right up until 1952.
 A highlight for many are the Crown Jewels.
-Still regularly used by The Queen in important national ceremonies, such as the State Opening of Parliament, they are the most powerful symbols of the British Monarchy, holding deep religious and cultural significance in the nation’s history.
+Still regularly used by The King in important national ceremonies, such as the State Opening of Parliament, they are the most powerful symbols of the British Monarchy, holding deep religious and cultural significance in the nation’s history.

 Aerial view of Oxford and the Bodleian Library, England, UK